 Pre-approval provides a clear picture of what a borrower can afford and acts as a starting point to begin narrowing down affordable home buying options.

-While preapproval does not guarantee a loan, it does provide a conditional agreement that a mortgage loan will be granted by a lender.
-As an official status of eligibility, preapproval encourages sellers to move forward with an offer, given the added assurance that a prospective buyer’s loan will be secured.
+The process provides a conditional agreement that your mortgage application may be granted by a lender and that you are able to qualify for financing.
+As an official status of eligibility, pre-approval encourages sellers to move forward with an offer, given the added assurance that a prospective buyer’s loan will be secured.

 Purchasing real estate can be a complicated process, requiring realistic expectations and a thorough understanding of the many factors that go into buying a home.
 For this reason, it is always best to begin the mortgage process with the help of a loan officer.

 Pre-approval does not guarantee a mortgage will be approved.
 It does involve a thorough review of your financial background.
 It also sets realistic parameters around how much you can afford to borrow if your application is approved.

 Although it doesn’t lock in your mortgage approval, a letter of pre-approval is still an important step in the early homebuying process.
 Having this official documentation from a lender can help motivate sellers in a crowded housing market.
 It gives you a strong advantage when competing with other buyers.
 Pre-approval also encourages real estate agents to take you on as a client, as it indicates you are serious and motivated about buying a home.

 Pre-approval is not a guarantee, but it is also not a commitment.
 Just as lenders reserve the right to reject your application, you’ll still be able to back away from the mortgage process without consequence.

 Get pre-approved and check your rate without affecting your credit score.